Nomination and Election of the ANZAHPE Committee of Management

 He is an Associate Fellow of AMEE and has been an active member on the Leaders of Indigenous Medical Education (LIME) network and, as a non-Indigenous man, is committed to highlighting Indigenous health and cultural safety as a foundation component of Health Professional Education in Australia and globally.

 Jill Romeo is the Executive Officer with the Australian & New Zealand Association for Health Professional Educators (ANZAHPE).
 Jill manages the administration and operations of the Association including the management of the Association’s peer reviewed journal, Focus on Health Professional Education (FoHPE).

-She works in partnership with the ANZAHPE board, member committees and regional and international networks to support the goals and range of activities ANZAHPE offers.Jill has been in her role with ANZAHPE for over 10 years and is particularly interested in association culture, sustainability and the member experience.
+She works in partnership with the ANZAHPE committee of management, member committees and regional and international networks to support the goals and range of activities ANZAHPE offers.Jill has been in her role with ANZAHPE for over 10 years and is particularly interested in association culture, sustainability and the member experience.

-Nominations for Board members are called for in advance of the Annual General Meeting.
-If you are interested in nominating yourself of another candidate for the ANZAHPE Board of Directors, please forward any initial enquiries to the ANZAHPE Executive Officer.
+Nominations for the Committee of Management are called for in advance of the Annual General Meeting.
+If you are interested in nominating yourself of another candidate for the ANZAHPE Committee of Management, please forward any initial enquiries to the ANZAHPE Executive Officer.

-The Board usually meets for extended meetings four times annually.
+The Committee of Management usually meets for extended meetings four times annually.

 - AGM: At the annual conference

 - COM1: A face to face meeting of the Board of Directors at the Conference immediately after the AGM to elect office bearers

 - COM2: A face to face or virtual meeting of the Board of Directors in November/December

 - COM3: An extended teleconference meeting of the Board of Directors in March/April